 Utah Handle (Salt Lake City) Seasonal, ingredient-driven comfort food with shareable plates and a smart Salt Lake dining-room vibe.

-Wyoming Snake River Grill (Jackson) A polished mountain-town restaurant for steaks, wood-fired dishes, and a reliable Jackson dinner.
+Wyoming Snake River Grill (Jackson) A polished mountain-town restaurant for steaks, wood-fired dishes, and a dependable Jackson dinner.

 How to turn the list into a smarter dining plan

-Pick the right restaurant for the right moment.
-That’s what turns “we’ll try to eat somewhere good” into a trip you remember.
+Choose the right restaurant for the right moment.
+That’s what turns “we’ll try to eat somewhere good” into a trip you’ll actually remember.

 Numbered steps

-• Reserve the anchor: If the restaurant is known for getting busy, book early.
+1. Reserve the anchor: If the restaurant is known for being busy, book early.

-• Plan one signature meal per day: One big dinner or standout lunch is usually enough for most itineraries.
+2. Plan one signature meal per day: For most itineraries, one big dinner or standout lunch is enough.

-• Add a casual counterweight: Choose a lower-key stop nearby so you’re not constantly scheduling your meals.
+3. Add a casual counterweight: Choose a lower-key stop nearby so you’re not constantly scheduling meals.

-• Account for seasonality: Coastal places can change menus; mountain towns can have different opening dates by season.
+4. Account for seasonality: Coastal places may shift menus; mountain towns may have different opening dates by season.

-If you want, tell me the states you’re visiting (and the general cities/route), and I can help you turn this into a day-by-day dinner/lunch schedule with logical backup options.
+If you want, tell me the states you’re visiting, along with the cities or route, and I can help turn this into a day-by-day dinner and lunch schedule with sensible backup options.